isaacnmm/pestpolicy-hugo2XX/content/posts/best-ultrasonic-pest-repellers/index.md

 **1. Application Frequency**
 Pests have sensitive ears that make it possible to hear sounds of very high frequencies.
 However, some pests may not hear some sounds of certain frequencies.
 So, you should choose your device depending on the type of pests you have.
 Normally, the frequency range for most of the household pests is between 60 kHz to 80 kHz.
 **2. Area covered**
 A device that covers a larger area allows you to repel more pests with little costs.
 Most of the devices cover between 1000 and 2000 square feet.
-However, some like the Cleanrth CR008 cover up to 7000 square feet.�Therefore, you should choose your device depending on the area you want to cover.
+However, some like the Cleanrth CR008 cover up to 7000 square feet.Therefore, you should choose your device depending on the area you want to cover.
 **3. Repeller Cost**
 Ultrasonic pest repellents come with varying costs depending on their quality and brand.
 Usually, prices range from 10$ to 100$.
 Cheaper devices cover small areas and will require replacement after a short duration.
 Those that cover large areas and last longer come with a higher price tag.
 Some products come with packs of 2 to 5 items.
 Buying in packs helps you save on cost than when you buy single products.
 Further, consider the running costs of the repellent - which brings us to